-The underside of footing elevations of the proposed structure are not known at this time.
-However, it is anticipated that the excavation depth for the proposed dwelling will be advanced to the level of the native sand or silty sand deposits in order to remove the deleterious material from within the building footprint (i.e., to between elevation 53.9 and 54.2 metres).
+The underside of footing elevations of the proposed structure are proposed as 55.02 metres.
+However, it is anticipated that the maximum excavation depth for the proposed dwelling will be advanced to the level of the native sand or silty sand deposits in order to remove the deleterious material from within the building footprint (i.e., to between elevation 53.8 and 53.9 metres).
 The groundwater level measured on January 15, 2020 ranged between elevation 53.0 and 53.1 metres.
 As such, excavation below the groundwater level is not anticipated.
 Additional groundwater level monitoring is recommended to identify the seasonal fluctuation in the groundwater levels.
 Depending on the seasonal fluctuations in the groundwater level, it may be necessary to avoid excavation for the foundations during wet periods of the year, such as early spring.
 As a minimum, the groundwater level should be confirmed prior to excavation.